My Favorite Solar Weather Prediction Click to check it out and click top left!

 IC-7100

 Now for the easy way.
 Download CHIRP and use the FTDI transfer cable for the Baofeng.
 Do not create a head ache for yourself using old Baofeng cables.
 The Yaesu does not seem to need a driver download.
 With CHIRP the IC-7100 is edited directly in memory on the radio.
+This last time reprogramming the IC-7100 I found that the the memory#s were offset by one memory and each memory had to be updated independent from the others.
+Not fun!
 Download this Cloning.zip and unzip the files.
 Import the *.csv file you need to a newly created file in CHIRP and copy the rows you wish from the imported *.csv file to your radio.
+I could not transfer a block of data into the IC-7100.
 Upload your programmed locations back to your radio.
 It is important to clone your radio then copy the imported file to your clone and upload it back to your radio.
 (There are many settings in the clone of your radio that you will not want to change.
 However, changing the 'sql' sensitivity in those settings can make the Baofengs much more useful.
-I set the 'sql' for level = 10, the radios come with, to 1.
-It works well in the Reno/Sparks area with the Baofeng Menu setting of 1 because the noise is low enough in that general location.)
+I set the 'sql' for level 1 = 10, the radios come with, to 1.
+It works well in the Reno/Sparks area with the Baofeng Menu setting of 1 because the noise is low enough in that general location.
+Some more noisy locations may need the 'sql' set a little higher.)

-Finally, the date of data is 11/24/2022 (New updates from WCARES).
+Finally, the date of data is 11/09/2024.
 When I change the data I will changed this date here.
 When Washoe County CERT, ARES and EOC change their data so will I on the frequencies I am using.
 This is a fluid environment.

 I will be honest with you.
 Cloning the radios with CHIRP is not simple.
 It might be somewhat simple for me, but it took me a while to get there.
 I have worked with PCs since the early days of PC.
 I even programmed in machine language to make a TRS80 work with a gas chromatograph using an interface board I made myself.